liuzhousi/FPGC4/README.md

 - Instructions

 #### Comments
 Comments can be added by using the ';' character.
 For each line, only the part until the first ';' occurrence will be used by the assembler.
-This means that anything can be written after the ';'
+This means that anything can be written after the ';'.
+This all does not go for .ds lines.
+They must not have any comments.
+This way it is not needed to use escape characters in the strings

 #### Defines
 Defines are the first type of lines that are processed by the assembler.
 A define line should have the following structure: